linhduongtuan/Brain_Tumor_MRI_Classifier/README.md

 * Hence, proposing a system performing detection and classification by using Deep Learning Algorithms using ConvolutionNeural Network (CNN), Artificial Neural Network (ANN), and TransferLearning (TL) would be helpful to doctors all around the world.
 * Hence, I propose some modified and fine-tune Deep Learning algorthms with transfer learning for classification task of brain tumors.
 Regarding to my best knowledge, my work achieves the state-of-the-art result.
+* The dataset can be downloaded from here [https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri]
+* The codes are stored in the notebooks folder.
+The predicted results can be seen in the Confusion Matrices folder.
-* The dataset can be downloaded from here [https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri] ** creator: Duong Tuan Linh
+* My trained weights of models can be downloaded at 'release' ** creator: Duong Tuan Linh